statonlab/tripal_ortholog/README.md

 Initial implementation will focus on defining feature orthogroups, but a good implementation should be generic for the module.
 The thing is, I don't have a lot of info to go on for this module.
 Why would I create groups of organisms in this context?
 As a genera?
 So we'll focus on feature groups here.

-This module is under active development.
+This module is incomplete, and development is on hiatus.
+Please reach out via issues if you'd like to work on this with me.